QData/deep2Read/_pages/about.md

 + Until Dec.
 2020, we have finished  {{ site.posts | size }} reading sessions.
 Each reading session reviewed multiple deep learning papers.
 Each post in this website summarizes one of our reading session.

 + Due to the large number of slides, we try to organize them according to three different variables.
-Each variable maps to one item in this website's side bar.
+Each variable maps to one item in this website's top header bar.

 + ByCategory: we group our readings to 10 general groups:  [0Basics]({{ site.baseurl }}/0Basics/) , [1Theoretical]({{ site.baseurl }}/1Theoretical/) , [2Architecture]({{ site.baseurl }}/2Architecture/) , [2Graphs]({{ site.baseurl }}/2Graphs/) , [3Reliable]({{ site.baseurl }}/3Reliable/) , [4Optimization]({{ site.baseurl }}/4Optimization/) , [5Generative]({{ site.baseurl }}/5Generative/) , [6Reinforcement]({{ site.baseurl }}/6Reinforcement/) , [7MetaDomain]({{ site.baseurl }}/7MetaDomain/) , [8Scalable]({{ site.baseurl }}/8Scalable/) , [9DiscreteApp]({{ site.baseurl }}/9DiscreteApp/)  .
 Please check out these categories and their relevant readings via [Readings ByCategory]({{ site.baseurl }}/aReadingsIndexByCategory/) .
 As shortcuts, we also add each category's page URL as a single item (sorted by Category Names) in our side bar.